 We, as Psychologists, are beginning to discover that there is nothing more important than the individual learning to cultivate our inner voice, inner truth, and learning how to articulate our voice as clearly as possible.
 And that it is through this that we can start to bring about a better world for ourselves and for others.
 Pretending to be someone else, or a different version of who you really are, will only waste your time and money.
 There is nothing more important than for you to get further in touch with yourself, who you are, what you value, what you believe in, and where you want to go in your life.
 You need nothing more than to be yourself.
 Some days, if you just need to take a few moments to sit in silence with your therapist, you can do that.
 Reflect on who you are, and practice being just you and no one else.
 We tend to lose who we are amidst the frantic pulls and demands in life.
 When we lose ourselves, we usually look back later in life and realize that we have become lost and led astray.
 Use counseling to get back in touch with who you really are.
 You may discover things that pleasantly and truly surprise you.

-9. Try not to “ghost” your therapist; have a nice, final session when it’s time to say goodbye.
+9. Try not to “ghost” your therapist; have a final session once you’ve achieved your goals.

 It is very common for clients to “ghost” their therapist—i.e., to suddenly stop coming and ‘disappearing’ without any indication or forewarning.
 In some ways, this is very normal.
 We do this to our dentists, optometrist, chiropractor, and so on.
 Furthermore, stopping at any time is indeed well within the rights of the client, and no explanation is needed.
 That said, there’s something that is different about the relationship with one’s therapist, probably given the degree of personal, private, and honest conversations shared with your therapist for the betterment of your life and future.
 Given this unique client-therapist relationship, I strongly believe that you, as the client, can get the most out of counseling by sharing in a final goodbye—reflecting on the past together, including lessons learned; reflecting on and planning for the future for what may lie ahead.
 I believe we will often find ourselves in situations like this—saying goodbye to close people in our lives.
 I’d therefore recommend you use counseling to engage in this type of farewell in a meaningful, heartfelt way.